 Premium Casual Dining restaurants target the best of both worlds: the millennials or the youth as well as the families.
 Hence, this format comes with a wide range of customer base to deal with, and this comes to their advantage.

 Millennials or High Net Worth Individuals (HNI)

-While the entire food service industry relies on the younger populations, premium casual dining sector primarily targets millennials or high net-worth individuals (HNIs) that are more open to innovative food and dining options.
-These HNIs, which includes professionals and young independent individuals, are also individuals who are well traveled and experienced various cuisines.
+While the entire foodservice industry relies on the younger populations, the premium casual dining sector primarily targets millennials or high net-worth individuals (HNIs) that are more open to innovative food and dining options.
+These HNIs, which includes professionals and young independent individuals, are also individuals who are well-traveled and experienced various cuisines.
 It is such people who have higher expectations that often fail to be taken care of by the traditional casual dining restaurants, and fine-dining restaurants are not a suitable option for their regular visits.
 These are individuals that prefer a more relaxed and ‘chilled out’ ambiance, so fine-dining options are never their go-to options.
 Read here how the changing food habits of millennials are impacting the restaurant business.

-With the rise in economy and demographics of young working professionals, there is an increase in people interested in quality food, high-quality attentive service, casual ambiance, and a parallelly luxurious environment.
+With the rise in the economy and demographics of young working professionals, there is an increase in people interested in quality food, high-quality attentive service, casual ambiance, and a parallelly luxurious environment.
 With this, Premium Casual Restaurants in the coming years have greater opportunities than ever!